|

 Paul does clearly tell Timothy that what he has learned from Paul

-Faith, or true trust in Jesus produces love, both being the
+Faith, or true trust in Jesus, produces love.

-We teach because we want to serve Jesus and help His people
+because we want to serve Jesus and help His people understand as they

-the next verse Paul tells Timothy “to guard the good deposit that was
+verse 14 Paul tells Timothy “to guard the good deposit that was

 entrusted to you - guard it